ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/keilstudio_vs.md

 multitool_install_part: false   # Set to true if a sub-page of a multi-page article, else false
 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---
 [Arm Keil Studio](https://keil.arm.com/) is the next generation software development environment for Arm Cortex-M based microcontroller devices.
-The desktop version is available as a set of [VS Code](https://code.visualstudio.com/) extensions that offer the same functionality as the cloud-native version.
+The desktop version is available as a set of [Visual Studio Code](https://code.visualstudio.com/) extensions and the install instructions are given below.

-It supports more than 10,000 Arm Cortex-M-based devices and is easy to learn and use.
+Alternatively, [Keil Studio Cloud](/install-guides/keilstudiocloud/) provides the same functionality, but runs in a browser and requires no installation.

 ## Before you begin

-- Install [Microsoft Visual Studio Code](https://code.visualstudio.com/) on your machine (Linux, macOS, Windows are supported).
+[Download](https://code.visualstudio.com/download), install, and start Visual Studio Code on your machine.
+Linux, macOS, and Windows are supported.

 ## Install the Keil Studio extensions

-The [Keil Studio VS Code extensions](https://github.com/ARM-software/vscode-keil-studio-pack) are available for [Desktop](https://github.com/ARM-software/vscode-keil-studio-pack/blob/main/extension-pack-desktop/README.md) and [Web-based](https://github.com/ARM-software/vscode-keil-studio-pack/blob/main/extension-pack-web/README.md) instances.
+The [Keil Studio extensions](https://github.com/ARM-software/vscode-keil-studio-pack) are available for [Desktop](https://github.com/ARM-software/vscode-keil-studio-pack/blob/main/extension-pack-desktop/README.md) and [Web-based](https://github.com/ARM-software/vscode-keil-studio-pack/blob/main/extension-pack-web/README.md) instances.

-To install within the `VS Code` IDE
+Install the Keil Studio extensions:

-1. Go to the `Extensions` view (`Ctrl/Cmd` + `Shift` + `X`).
+1. Browse for extensions using the `View -> Extensions` menu item or the `Ctrl/Cmd` + `Shift` + `X` keyboard shortcut
-2. Search for `Keil Studio Pack`.
+2. Search for `Keil Studio Pack`
-3. Click the `Install` button to install all extensions (**recommended**), or select individually.
+3. Click the `Install` button to install all extensions in the `Keil Studio Pack`

 Visual Studio Code installs the extensions.
 The extensions are now available in the `Activity Bar`.

 You will be prompted to enable an [MDK Community License](https://www.keil.arm.com/community/) for non-commercial use.
+Accept this option if you do not have a license and agree to non-commercial use.

 If you have a commercial license for `Keil MDK` installed, decline this option.

 ## Get started

-Follow the [Getting started with an example project](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project) tutorial to verify everything is installed correctly.
+Follow the [Getting started with an example project](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project) tutorial to verify the extensions are installed correctly.

-For more information on the extensions, see the links below.
+## Extension information

+Use the table below to find additional information about the VS Code extensions.

 | Extension | Description |
 |-----------|-------------|